trebeljahr/trebeljahr.com/src/content/pages/1-month-projects.md

 My main goal with all of this is to explore the wild space of possibilities that exist out there and live a life filled with "adventures" and learning.
 A life where I can follow my curiosity and maybe find something that I like so incredibly much, that I want to pursue it for a much much longer time (maybe even the rest of my life).
 But that's entirely optional.

-The idea that I am trying to fight with these 1-month projects, is that you can **only** do one thing if you want to succeed "in life".
+The idea that I am trying to fight with these 1-month projects, is that you can **only** do one thing if you want to "succeed in life".
 It somehow goes so against my grain, that I don't want to accept it.
 There are too many aspects to me, as a person, too many things I love, just for the heck of them, that I hate this idea to its core.
 Even if success lies in only ever working on one thing, I won't accept it.
 This is my attempt at raging against it and proving it wrong by example.

 ## Not another bucket list...